mlswg/mls-protocol/draft-ietf-mls-protocol.md

 As described in {{extensions}}, clients are required to ignore unknown values for certain parameters.
-To help ensure that other clients implement this behavior, a client can follow the “Generate Random Extensions And Sustain Extensibility” or GREASE approach described in {{?RFC8701}}.
+To help ensure that other clients implement this behavior, a client can follow the "Generate Random Extensions And Sustain Extensibility" or GREASE approach described in {{?RFC8701}}.
 In the context of MLS, this means that a client generating a KeyPackage, LeafNode, or GroupInfo object includes random values in certain fields which would be ignored by a correctly implemented client processing the message.
 A client that incorrectly